AcroMedia/commerce_pos/README.txt

 CONFIGURATION
 -------------

-* Configure settings in Administration » Commerce » Point of Sale.
+  * Configure settings in Administration » Point of Sale » Settings.
+For Commerce Kickstart installations, go to Store Settings » Point of Sale » Settings.

+  * Search API Index: If your site has any API indexes installed they will be available here.
+You can use your API index or Drupal's default search to query the database for products.

+  * Select which of the available products you would like to integrate with Commerce Point of Sale.

+  * For each selected product you may choose an image field (product must have and image field in its manage fields page).
+The image field selected will be used when displaying the product on the Point of Sale page.